2captcha/2captcha-php/README.md

 ```

 ## Solve captcha
-Below shown only base examples for every captcha type.
+Below you can find basic examples for every captcha type.
 Check out `examples` directory to find more examples with all available options.

 ### Normal Captcha
+To bypass a normal captcha (distorted text on image) use the following method.
+This method also can be used to recognize any text on the image.
 ```php
 $result = $solver->normal('path/to/captcha.jpg');
 ```
 ### Text Captcha
+This method can be used to bypass a captcha that requires to answer a question provided in clear text.
 ```php
 $result = $solver->text('If tomorrow is Saturday, what day is today?');
 ```
 ### ReCaptcha v2
+Use this method to solve ReCaptcha V2 and obtain a token to bypass the protection.
 ```php
 $result = $solver->recaptcha([
     'sitekey' => '6Le-wvkSVVABCPBMRTvw0Q4Muexq1bi0DJwx_mJ-',